 Gamification and Human Behavior - Case Studies

-To find 2-3 additional case studies that highlight how specific technology and/or apps are "gamifying" human behavior.
+To provide 3-4 detailed case studies that highlight how specific technology and/or apps are "gamifying" human behavior.
 Focus on industries like (but not limited to) financial services, technology, communications, and consumer products.
-For each case study, 1) provide the company/brand name, 2) explain what they did and why they did it, and 3) illustrate what the results of those actions were.
-All case studies must be from within the last three years.

 In addition to this public search, we scanned our proprietary research database of over 1 million sources and were unable to find any specific research reports that address your goals.